AnubhavChaturvedi-GitHub/PARAS-Ai/README.md

 ## Contributing

+We welcome contributions to improve Paras AI!
+To contribute:

+1. **Fork the repository.**
+2. **Create a new branch for your changes.**
+3. **Submit a pull request with a clear description of your changes.**

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue to discuss what you would like to change.
+For significant changes, please open an issue to discuss the proposed modifications.

 ## License

-[Specify the license under which the project is distributed]
+This project is licensed under the [Specify License, e.g., MIT License].
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, please feel free to contact [Anubhav Chaturvedi] at [chaturvedianubhav520@gmail.com].
+For any questions, feedback, or suggestions, please reach out to [Anubhav Chaturvedi](mailto:chaturvedianubhav520@gmail.com).

----